akarnokd/RxJavaExtensions/README.md

 ` CompletableFuture`  returned by the last ` nextValue`  is completed (with ` null` ).
 If there is an error, the same ` CompletableFuture`  is completed exceptionally.
-Each ` nextValue`  invocation creates a fresh ` CompletableFuture`  which can be cancelled if necesary. ` nextValue`  should not be invoked again until the ` onValue`  callback has been notified.
+Each ` nextValue`  invocation creates a fresh ` CompletableFuture`  which can be cancelled if necessary. ` nextValue`  should not be invoked again until the ` onValue`  callback has been notified.

 An instance of this API can be obtained on demand, thus the state of this operator consists of the